bnb-chain/greenfield-go-sdk/README.md

 ###  Quick Start Examples

-The "examples" directory provides a wealth of examples to guide users in using the SDK's various features, including basic storage upload and download functionality, group functionality, permission functionality, as well as payment and cross-chain related functionality.
+The examples directory provides a wealth of examples to guide users in using the SDK's various features, including basic storage upload and download functions, group functions, permission functions, as well as payment and cross-chain related functions.

 The **basic.go** includes the basic functions to fetch the blockchain info.